Judge finds Oregon violates mentally ill defendants’ rights

 PORTLAND, Ore.
 (AP) — A judge is holding Oregon’s public psychiatric hospital in contempt of court, ruling that hospital leaders “willfully violated” court orders to swiftly admit defendants in need of mental health evaluations and treatment.

-The Oregonian/OregonLive reports the contempt ruling was issued Tuesday by Judge D. Charles Bailey of Washington County Circuit Court.
+The contempt ruling was issued Tuesday by Judge D. Charles Bailey of Washington County Circuit Court, The Oregonian/OregonLive reported.

 It’s the sternest and most consequential rebuke yet of the state’s lapses handling the rise in criminal cases with mentally ill defendants.